Religion in Nigeria

-Religion in Nigeria (being the most populous African country with a population of over 225 million as of 2022) is diverse.
+Christianity and Islam are the two main religions practiced in Nigeria.
 The country is home to some of the world's largest Christian and Muslim populations, simultaneously.
-Nigeria is divided roughly in half between Muslims, who live mostly in the north, and Christians, who live mostly in the south; indigenous religions, such as those native to the Igbo and Yoruba ethnicities, are in the minority.
-The Christian share of Nigeria's population is on decline due to lower fertility rate compared to Muslims in the north.
+Reliable recent statistics do not exist; however, Nigeria is divided roughly in half between 50–55% Muslims, who live mostly in the northern regions, and 35–45% Christians, who live mostly in the southern regions.
+Indigenous religions, such as those native to the Igbo and Yoruba ethnicities, have been declining for decades and being replaced by Christianity and Islam.
+The Christian share of Nigeria's population is also now in decline, due to a lower fertility rate relative to the Muslim population in the country.